-- We have two hours of online Tibetan language class interchanging with one hour of conversation partner class or drill every day from Monday through Friday.
-Schedules will be set up depending on the time zones of enrolled students, prioritizing morning classes. - Each class begins with a review session.
-Students are drilled and each and every student is invited for active participation, which ensures each student's attention in the class. - Quiz is conducted twice every week for constant assessment of the level which each student is at.
-The subsequent classes are then planned and structured accordingly. - Students are given daily assignments.
-They may request help from conversation partners to complete the assignments.
-After assignments are submitted, they receive them back the following day with feedback and corrections.
-Since the pace of language class is pretty fast, prompt feedback ensures much needed prompt removal of any doubts or confusions to be able to move forward to new chapters. - Teaching assistants are available online from Monday through Friday should the students have any question regarding Tibetan language. - Students take a mid-term exam after a week and a half and a final exam at the end of the course.
+- We have two hours of Tibetan language class interchanging with one hour of conversation partner class or boost class every morning from Monday through Friday. - Each class begins with a review session.
+Students are drilled and each and every student is invited for active participation, which ensures each student's attention in the class. - Quiz is conducted twice every week for constant assessment of the level in which each student is.
+The following classes are then planned and structured accordingly. - Students are given daily assignments.
+They get help from conversation partners and homestay families to complete the assignments.
+After assignments are submitted, they get them back the next day with feedback and corrections.
+As the pace of language class is pretty fast, prompt feedback ensures much needed prompt removal of any doubts or confusions to be able to move forward to new chapters. - Teaching assistant is available throughout the day from Monday through Friday should the students have any question regarding Tibetan language. - Students take a mid-term exam after a week and a half and a final exam at the end of the course.